jamesallender/CISC340-Project-1/project1_nels4929_alle30842/assembler/README.md

-test11.txt - tests an invalid label that starts with "#" test12.txt - tests for exmpty parameters on instructions test13.txt - tests for invalid registers test14.txt - test for handeling epty line
+test11.txt - tests an invalid label that starts with "#" test12.txt - tests for exmpty parameters on instructions test13.txt - tests for invalid registers test14.txt - test for handeling empty line